AndreRijo/potionDB/README.md

 #### Notes for Eurosys reviewers

-The version used to produce the results in our paper is ready in the Docker image andrerj/potiondb:vldb.
+The version used to produce the results in our paper is ready in the Docker image andrerj/potiondb.
 Please use said version to reproduce any results obtained in the paper.
 Instructions on how to run PotionDB can be found [here](#Getting-Started) and [here](#Running-multiple-instances-of-PotionDB).
 You will also want to check the [PotionDB's TPC-H Client](https://github.com/AndreRijo/TPCH-Client), which implements TPC-H's benchmark and includes instructions on how to prepare and run a TPC-H workload.
 Furthermore, to reproduce the PostgreSQL experiments in our paper, please refer to our [PostgreSQL TPC-H Go Client](https://github.com/AndreRijo/postgres-tpch-client).

-If building from source is a must, please refer to the instructions in [Building from source](#Building-from-source) and use the branch [*remoteOp*](https://github.com/AndreRijo/potionDB/tree/remoteOp).
+If building from source is a must, please refer to the instructions in [Building from source](#Building-from-source) and use the master branch
 Usage of other branches may contain modifications/future work not included in the paper which may affect the results.
+The master branch will remain stable during the review process of the paper.
+Any future modification to the master branch after the review process will be proceeded by a copy of the current state of master to another branch.

 List of other relevant repositories: